 On 10th February 1258, the Mongol Hulagu Khan fulfilled his grandfather Genghis Khan’s ambition and sacked the city of Baghdad, ignoring the Caliph’s message that any aggression against Baghdad would move the entire Muslim world against them.
 This gift from God, this centre of translation, this city filled with treasures of the mind was plundered and set ablaze.
 Thousands of students, physicians and scholars lost their lives.
 Since the Caliph was considered to be royalty the Mongols killed him without spilling blood.
 He was bundled up in a carpet and trampled to death by horses.

 The Mongols ransacked palaces, homes and 36 libraries.
 The knowledge store of centuries the Bayt-al-Hikmah was destroyed in a matter of days.
 It is reported that the River Tigris ran red with the blood of the dead and then black from the ink of the manuscripts thrown into it.
 Along with the great library went all the state of the art astronomical observatories and other major experimental endeavours not to mention the intangible potential of the largest translation department ever known to man.

 Ironically, the descendants of Hulagu Khan turned to Islam and learnt to value art and learning.

-Mini Krishnan coordinates a programme of translations for the Tamil Nadu Textbooks and Educational Services Corporation.
+Mini Krishnan is the coordinating editor of the Tamil Nadu Textbook & Educational Services Corporation.